 How to pack IT equipment: a step by step guide

-Step 1: downsize as much as you can
+Step 2: Downsize as much as you can

 Just like with packing everything else, the more electronics you have, the harder it is to move them.
-To make packing easier, consider getting rid of some of your IT equipment.
-You can donate working electronics that you’ve upgraded from to an organization like Computers with Causes or sell the things that no longer work for parts.
+Consider getting rid of some of your IT equipment to make packing easier.
+You can donate working electronics from which you’ve upgraded to an organization like Computers with Causes or sell the things that no longer work for parts.

-Step 2: take photos before you pack IT equipment
+Step 3: Take photos before you pack IT equipment

 Before you start pulling cables out, take photos of where they’re supposed to go.
 Packing is just the first part of a move, remember?
 You’ll still need to unpack all your IT equipment and set it up again.
-And doing that without instructions is even harder than putting together IKEA furniture without the manual.
+And doing that without instructions is even more complicated than putting together IKEA furniture without the manual.
 So catalog where each cable goes before you take everything apart for the move.
-You may even want to consider labeling your cables and ports so they’re easier to match up again later.
+You may even want to consider labeling your cables and ports, making them easier to match later.

-Step 3: shut down, unplug and disconnect everything
+Step 4: Shut down, unplug and disconnect everything

-Step 4: start to pack IT equipment with the smallest components
+Step 5: Start to pack IT equipment with the tiniest components

 The first things you should pack are the small loose components.
 This includes cables, keyboards, mouses, and anything of a similar size.
 Sort your cables according to the device they belong to and tie them together before putting them in a bag.
-Keyboards and mouses, on the other hand, can be transported in plastic bags together without any further preparation.
+On the other hand, you can transport keyboards and mouses in plastic bags together without further preparation.

-You’ll need some more preparation before you move on to packing the more fragile and larger components.
+You’ll need some more preparation before you move on to packing the more fragile and significant components.
 First, make sure you have all the packing supplies you may need.
 Then put them all together on one desk that will serve as a packing station.
-That way you won’t have to run around looking for scissors or buying extra tape in the middle of packing.
+That way, you won’t have to run around looking for scissors or buying extra tape in the middle of packing.

-Step 6: safely pack IT equipment for transport
+Step 7: Safely pack IT equipment for transport

 You want to pack the largest pieces of IT equipment, such as monitors and system units, last.
 These are the most fragile parts of a computer and require extra attention.
-Start by wrapping each item in at least one and preferably two protective layers, a moving blanket or bubble wrap for example.
+Start by wrapping each item in at least one or two protective layers, such as a moving blanket or bubble wrap.
 Then put these wrapped bundles in boxes.
 Fill each box as much as possible without overstuffing it.
-Finally, fill any remaining space in the boxes with extra packing supplies like moving blankets, packing peanuts or shredded paper.
+Begin by gently placing your most prominent and most delicate items in the bottom of the box, then surround them with packing peanuts or bubble wrap.
+This will cushion them against bumps and prevent them from shifting during transit.
+Finally, fill any remaining space in the boxes with extra packing supplies like moving blankets, packing peanuts, or shredded paper.

 More tips on how to pack IT equipment